GU4243-ADS/project-2-predictive-modelling-group-6/README.md

 Convolutional Neural Network might give us better features, but it is very time-consuming.
 Thus, we give up this method considering the size of testing data and limited time.

+### File Structure
+mian.R is the main file wrap all codes together

+train.R and test.R are only functions are called in the main.R

 ### Contribution
 Wanting Chen:   fearure(color, LBP), model(SVM), Final Code writeup